spotxchange/tslint-config-spotx/README.md

 ## Usage

-Add this module as a depency in package.json.
+Add this module as a dependency in package.json.

 ```
 yarn add tslint-config-spotx --dev
 ```

-In your tslint.json file, extend the `spotxchange/tslint-config-spotx` config:
+In your tslint.json file, extend the `tslint-config-spotx` config:

 ```
-"extends": "spotxchange/tslint-config-spotx"
+"extends": "tslint-config-spotx"
 ```

 ## Contributing